Nick-Kolowich/dsc-phase-4-project/README.md

 ## Data Description

 The housing data used in this analysis comes from [Zillow Research](https://www.zillow.com/research/data/).
-The data contains information on x number of zip codes in Florida, and spans a 22 year period, from 1996 - 2018. <br/>
+The data contains information on 785 zip codes in Florida, and spans a 22 year period, from 1996 - 2018. <br/>
 <br/>
 <p align="center">
   <a href="https://www.zillow.com/research/data/" title="Zillow Research">